-Head into the beautiful Texas Hill Country, and more specifically, Burnet County, and you are instantly introduced to the gorgeous Highland Lakes of Texas.
+Head into the beautiful Texas Hill Country, specifically Burnet County, and you are instantly introduced to the gorgeous Highland Lakes of Texas.

-Heading off on our Texas road trip, driving the winding country roads, I found myself mesmerized by the beautiful landscape that surrounded me.
+Heading off on our Texas road trip and driving the winding country roads, I was mesmerized by the beautiful landscape surrounding me.
 A landscape that is very different from other parts of Texas.

-We were greeted by rocky cliff sides where cactus hung on for dear life, beautiful Texas oak trees, and wildflowers that lined the side of the road.
+We were greeted by rocky cliff sides where cactus hung on for dear life, and beautiful Texas oak trees and wildflowers lined the side of the road.

-We dipped down into valleys and found ourselves crossing streams and rivers before ascending to the hilltop where the sweeping views of the Texas countryside and Lake Buchanan arose.
+We dipped into valleys and crossed streams and rivers before ascending to the hilltop where the sweeping views of the Texas countryside and Lake Buchanan arose.

 Let’s dive into a few facts about the Highland Lakes region.
 In addition to Lake Buchanan, the Highland Lakes region boasts four other lakes within the county borders.